CannibalClarence/Whats-My-Jam/README.md

                         enjoying all your favorites in one place.

  ## Overview
- search input links to radio api based on genre, buttons link to radio api that links to genre providing user with radio stations
+  buttons link to 50k radio api that appends radio station links to page, search input links to radio world api that appends radio station links to page.

  ## Tech Used
  HTML, CSS, JavaScipt